manifold-systems/manifold/docs/docs.md

 Whether it's Json, Xml, Rdf, Csv, Ddl, Sql, Javascript, or any one of a multitude of other metadata sources, most modern languages, including Java, do very little to connect them with your code.

-We've bridged this gap with the same old solutions, notably code generators and static libraries.
+Developers bridge this gap with the same old solutions, notably code generators and static libraries.
 These are collectively referred to as _type-bridging_ tools because they essentially provide types and methods to connect Java code to structured information.
 But because type-bridging is not an integral part of the Java compiler or JVM, it has a long history of frustrating developers and ultimately impeding progress.